Mellit7/Smartthings-SqueezeBox-Control/README.md

 There is an optional SmartApp to associate momentary buttons with player functions.
 See separate documentation for usage.

-There is a new options SmartApp to make player installation easier.
+There is a new optional SmartApp to make player installation easier.
 It eliminates the need to find and enter player MAC addresses.
 The manual method in step 4 below still works.

 #### Current version: (See notes below for details)